myTerminal/software-speedruns/rust.md

     { // 'count' does not exist
         let count = 5; // 'count' is valid from this point onwards ...
-        // 'count' can be access here
+        // 'count' can be accessed here
         ...
-    } // 'count' is no exists
+    } // 'count' does not exists anymore

 ### Shadowing inside an inner scope